tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 There are several methods that can be used to designate a resolver:

 - Based on SVCB DNS records issued to another resolver ({{svcb}})
-- Based on information from Designated DoH Resolver that is confirmed via SVCB DNS records ({{pvd}})
+- Based on information in a provisioning domain (PvD) from the Designated DoH Resolver that is confirmed via SVCB DNS records ({{pvd}})
 - Based on mutual agreement through confirmation of domains over HTTPS ({{pvd-mutual}})

 Note that clients MUST NOT accept designations for effective top-level domains (eTLDs), such as ".com".